 While it carries the smallest penalties compared to the other felony types, a Class E felony does still include one to six years in prison and a maximum fine of $3,000.

-As such, it’s important for anyone facing a felony charge in Tennessee to have solid legal representation on their side to ensure the best possible outcome for the defense.
+it’s important for anyone facing a felony charge in Tennessee to have solid legal representation on their side to ensure the best possible outcome in their case.

 Felony Expungement Options